felko/neuron-mode/README.md

   The format of titles for new daily notes
 - `neuron-daily-note-tags` (default: `(list "journal/daily")`)
   The default tag of daily notes

+### Other variables

+- `neuron-make-title` (default: capitalizes the first word) A function that is called by `neuron-create-zettel-from-selection` to transform the text into the actual title of the new zettel.

 ## Appendix: doom-emacs configuration